MohitGoel92/Grocery-Store-Items-Association/README.md

 Produce a machine learning model for the store under study which finds the association rules for the products sold in store.
 This model will be used to optimise the placement of products in store to further increase sales.

-We will be analysing the shopping baskets of customers in our dataset, learning product associations and customer behaviour.
+We will be analysing the shopping baskets (transactions) of customers in our dataset, learning product associations and customer behaviour.
 In order for us to learn these associations, we will be using the "Apriori" association rule algorithm.

 ## Association Rule Learning